 - Active Application: Your application was submitted successfully, no action has been taken yet.

 - Eligibility Pool: You are in the eligibility pool and you may be referred for other openings.

-- Eligible: You have met minimum qualifications and have been referred to the hiring manager for further screening.
+- Eligible: You have met the minimum qualifications and have been referred to the hiring manager for further review.

-- Eligible - Pending: You met the minimum qualifications and may receive further consideration if no selection is made from interviews currently underway.
+- Eligible - Pending: You met the minimum qualifications and may receive further consideration if no selection is made from the review currently underway.

 - Hired: An offer has been extended to you and you have accepted the offer.

 - Incomplete Application: You did not complete all the necessary information required for this recruitment and are no longer being considered.